 26. Registrar may order costs after giving judgment

-When the Registrar gives default judgment under this Part the Registrar may also make an order for costs.
+When the registrar gives default judgment under this Part the registrar may also make an order for costs.

 Part 6 — Admission and discontinuance

 27. Party may admit fact

 If a party wants to admit a particular fact alleged in a claim made against the party, the case statement or in an invitation to admit under rule 28, the party must lodge and serve a notice of admission in the approved form.